-New York State Idling Law (6 NYCRR 217-3)
+New York State Idling Regulation (6 NYCRR 217-3)

 Less idling time is good for the environment because it reduces air pollution and noise, improves fuel economy, and saves money for motor vehicle operators and consumers.
+For more information on the general benefits of reducing unnecessary idling, visit the "You're the Key to Being Idle Free" webpage.

 Exceptions include, but are not limited to, when an idling on-road medium/heavy-duty vehicle is: